 - Cadastral status.

-Urban planning issues are one of the most common causes of real estate litigation in Spain.
+Urban planning issues are one of the most common causes of property disputes in Spain.

-Many buyers mistakenly believe that the reservation contract is “just a formality.”
+Many buyers mistakenly believe that the reservation contract is ‘merely a formality’.

 It is not.

-Signing a reservation without legal review can result in:
+Signing a reservation contract without a legal review can lead to:

 - Loss of the deposit.